AnsariAbdullah/codewars-solution/trash/readme.md

 - `for in` for object

 Do other challenges as well from the link above.
+Find other links also